The topic you requested could not be found.

 Animal Behavior Tags

-What To Do During Your Day » Step 3: Exam & Pre-Med » Animal Behavior Tags
+What To Do During Your Day » Step 3: Exam & Pre-Med (Daily Task) » Animal Behavior Tags

 Behavior tags are an important marker to notify your staff on how to handle patients based on behavior Animal behavior tags are easily accessible from the exam popup, allowing staff to quickly tag and communicate with other team members about an animal’s…